Devon Lucie ABC7 Meteorologist

 Devon Lucie has been on a tour of the United States since 2002 and has landed a permanent home with the ABC7 Weather Team where he’s the weekday, afternoon meteorologist with News Channel 8.

-Devon grew up in the small Midwest town of Macomb, Illinois and now lives in Northern Virginia with his wife, and welcomed in a beautiful baby boy in late winter of 2012, and just welcomed in their newest addition with a baby girl in the summer of 2014!
+Devon grew up in the small Midwest town of Macomb, Illinois and now lives in Northern Virginia with his wife who gave birth to a beautiful baby boy in late winter of 2012, and just welcomed in their newest addition with a baby girl in the summer of 2014!

 What a Memorial Day Weekend!
 Hope you enjoyed it, but we return to the short school and work week with more summer-like weather in heat, humidity, and chance of thunderstorms.

 It was warmer on Sunday, but even though the humidity was also up significantly the air has been so dry lately it still felt comfortable.

 Warming up as we head through this long holiday weekend, but humidity makes such a slow return it won't feel that humid until after Memorial Day!